Solanum aethiopicum: Genetics

 Ethiopian eggplant has been used as a source of disease resistance genes for several commercially grown Solanaceae crops, including Solanum melongena (eggplant).
-A lack of genomic resources has meant that breeding has lagged behind other vegetables, although a 1.02-Gb draft genome has been sequenced by BGI, with single-nucleotide polymorphisms identified for use by breeders.
+A lack of genomic resources has meant that breeding has lagged behind other vegetables, although a 1.02-Gb draft genome sequenced by BGI, with single-nucleotide polymorphisms identified for use by breeders was released in 2019.
+A high-quality genomic assembly of S. aethiopicum was released in 2025, enabling the identification of the genetic basis of key agronomic traits.

 Uses

 The leaves of Solanum aethiopicum are eaten as a leaf vegetable and are actually more nutritious than the fruit.

 The highly variable fruit of the plant is eaten both raw and cooked and is becoming more popular as a cultivated crop.
 These fruits are usually harvested while still green, before the skin becomes thick.
-The bitterness depends on the levels of saponin it contains, some with a sweet flavor and others very bitter.
+Bitterness increases with higher levels of saponin in the fruit, some varieties being sweet and others very bitter.
 When the berries mature, they turn bright red because of high carotene content.

 Solanum aethiopicum is used as an ornamental in Asia.